chenwanqq/candle-llava/README.md

    - [ ] nonzero
    - [ ] where

+- [ ] More config support.
+Now we only support llava-v1.6
 - [ ] (optional) memory optimization for LLaVA 1.6 version
 - [ ] (long term)model training